Angelica137/smtds-project1/README.md

-# Show Me teh Data Structures
+# Show Me the Data Structures

 This project is my submission for the data structures module in the Data Structures and Algorithms Udacity Nanodegree

-## Problem 2: LRU Cache
+## Problem 1: LRU Cache
 Design a data structure known as a Least Recently Used (LRU) cache.
 An LRU cache is a type of cache in which we remove the least recently used entry when the cache memory reaches its limit.
 For the current problem, consider both get and set operations as an use operation.

 Your job is to use an appropriate data structure(s) to implement the cache.